covidsafewatch/website/input/senate-submissions/ineffectiveness-of-iphones-was-primarily-a-bug-caused-by-a-software-developer.md

 >
 > Gizmodo Australia has contacted the DTA to understand how its process works and if it’s working on fixing any of the flaws Mussared and the group of developers have pointed out.
 >
-> “As continuously stated, the Government will continue to work with Apple and Google to look for any opportunities to enhance the performance of their Bluetooth functionality – something that is not exclusive to the COVIDSafe app,” a DTA spokesperson said to Gizmodo Australia.
+> "As continuously stated, the Government will continue to work with Apple and Google to look for any opportunities to enhance the performance of their Bluetooth functionality – something that is not exclusive to the COVIDSafe app," a DTA spokesperson said to Gizmodo Australia.
 >
-> “The app performs better than many similar apps in other countries.”
+> "The app performs better than many similar apps in other countries."

 From: https://www.gizmodo.com.au/2020/05/covidsafe-bug-reporting-problems/